-To keep them happy, it's really quite simple.
+To keep them happy, it's quite simple.
 You prioritise them, regularly check-in and treat them like an old friend.
 For instance, if there's an emergency, drop everything to help your client.
 Book in regular face time too, so you help to maintain a good relationship.
 Treat them to a nice lunch, now and again.
-Make them feel loved and care deeply about their success.
+Make them feel loved and care genuinely about their success.

 Don't put hurdles in their way

 Reliability is such a precious commodity.
 Be available, be ready and willing to help, and – most importantly – make life as easy as possible for your clients.
-Go above and beyond and blow their minds with your awesome and willing attitude.
+Go above and beyond and blow their minds with your excellent and willing attitude.

 Don't bullshit, keep it real

 Liars always get caught, eventually.
-You simply can't hide from the truth.
+You can't hide from the truth.
 Clients aren't stupid either.
 They will read between the lines if you're bullshitting them.

 In which case, if something's gone wrong – speak up!
 Address the situation immediately and be honest.
 Be a real person and realise that clients are people too.
 People who are just trying to do their jobs as best they can.
 Don't insult their intelligence by trying to hide behind lies.